opencadc/science-containers/docs/user-guide/concepts/index.md

 **Understanding the CANFAR Science Platform architecture and core concepts**

 This section covers the fundamental concepts you need to understand to effectively use CANFAR.
-Whether you're a grad student starting your first analysis or a project manager setting up a team workspace, these concepts will help you understand how the platform works.
+Whether you are a student starting your first analysis or a project manager setting up a team workspace, these concepts will help you understand how the platform works.

 ## 🎯 What is CANFAR?